696-eth/threads/README.md

 /17

-Ethereum needs security 🔒

-It would be sustainable cause of fees collected and gas burned
+🔒Security of Ethereum is ♻️ sustainable because of 💨 fees spent and 🔥 burned ?

 What about Economic Bandwidth 🪙 ?

 Application layer:

-Ξ used in DEFI.
+🧊Ξ used in DEFI.

 ・@MakerDAO uses 1.4M Ξ as collateral for decentralized stablecoin